Skip to main content

 Retire MQL when the motion does not earn it

-PLG and outbound-led companies often do not need MQLs; collapse to pipeline directly.
+PLG and outbound-led companies often do not need MQLs; go straight to pipeline.

 Common misconceptions